iLert/docs/call-routing/uploading-custom-audio-responses.md

 ## Picking the right audio file for the upload

 When the audio file that has been uploaded is played back for the first time, it will be automatically transcoded into a format that is optimized for the telephone networks.
-However depending on the orignal file this may result in issues e.g. poor quality or static noise - we also recommend to check the playback after an upload has been made, hence an additional warning message will be shown in iLert.
+However depending on the orignal file this may result in issues e.g. poor quality or static noise - we also recommend to check the playback after an upload has been made, hence an additional warning message will be shown in ilert.

 The best results are achieved if the uploaded file is already in a **lossless audio format** with a low bitrate e.g. **16 or better 8 bit.**